StopModReposts/Illegal-Mod-Sites/HOWTO.md

 ## Advertising
 The more points, the more ads the site has.
-AdFly links automatically give 5.
+AdFly/other wait 5 seconds to continue links automatically give 5.

 ## Redistribution
 If redistribution is 1, the site doesn't redistribute the mod (e.g. Links directly to the original download).